 The burden of antimicrobial resistance (AMR) is most keenly felt in low resource settings, where infection control measures are limited and access to antibiotics is intermittent in terms of both availability and type [1].
-In Uganda, bacterial infections are responsible for >37% of hospital admissions and despite major international investments in healthcare systems, 90-161 deaths per 100000 population are caused by infectious disease compared to <38 per 100000 across the developed world [2].
-Inappropriate prescribing, dispensing and administration of antibiotics are likely to contribute to this excess by compromising their utility and increasing the risk of adverse drug reactions and antibiotic resistance [2-6].
+In Uganda, bacterial infections are responsible for >37% of hospital admissions and despite major international investments in healthcare systems, 90-161 deaths per 100,000 population are caused by infectious disease compared to <38 per 100,000 across the developed world [2].
+Inappropriate prescribing, dispensing and administration of antibiotics are likely to contribute to this excess by compromising the risk of adverse drug reactions and antibiotic resistance [2-6].